 “These young Montanans embody the spirit of service that is at the core of our values as a state.
 This year, more than ever, we need folks like these students who get out there and work to effect positive change in their communities.
 This is only the start of what is likely a lifelong commitment to service, and I cannot wait to see what each accomplishes in the upcoming years.” — Governor Steve Bullock.”

 MTCC affiliate campuses, in partnership with the Governor’s Office of Community Service, give this award to college students across the state who have demonstrated service to their communities while pursuing a college degree or certificate.
-Each will be recognized at a campus or home sporting event and presented with a certificate signed by Governor Bullock and their college president.
-Following are the 2019 winners:
+Following are the 2020 winners:

 Nominations for the Montana Student Volunteer Awards open the beginning of fall semester and close in early October.
 For information about individual award ceremonies, contact the local campus’s Campus Compact advisory committee member or Josh Vanek (email@example.com) with Campus Compact.

 The Governor’s Office of Community Service expands and promotes national service and community volunteerism in Montana and engages citizens in service.
 For more information please visit serve.mt.gov.